01 of 08

 08 of 08

 The pawn is the least valuable piece in chess.
-It may only move forward, never backwards or sideways.
+It may only move forward, never backward or sideways.
 Pawns also have the most complicated rules for movement.